 It’s possible to afford expensive surprise costs by relying on the generosity of others, although may not be ideal in debt in an emergency.
 If you need to afford medical treatment or repairs to your home due to storm or fire damage, starting a crowdfunding campaign using sites such as https://fundrazr.com/ may allow you to afford costs.

 This is generally only a solution in debt in a serious situation where people are likely to take pity on your cause.
 It’s unlikely you’ll get money to repair a leaky roof or get your tooth repaired.

 Use zero-interest borrowing strategies

-If none of the above methods are enough to cover costs, borrowing may be your only option, but you should still consider minimising the debt however possible.
+If none of the above methods are enough to cover costs, borrowing may be your only option, but you should still consider minimizing the debt however possible.
 There are credit cards exclusively for medical costs that charge no interest and zero-interest loans for theft cover.
-Search for these no interest borrowing strategies or aim to lower interest as much as you possibly can.
+Search for these no-interest borrowing strategies or aim to lower interest as much as you possibly can.